DataDog/datadog-api-client-ruby/docs/v1/ServiceLevelObjectivesAPI.md

 api_instance = DatadogAPIClient::V1::ServiceLevelObjectivesAPI.new
 slo_id = 'slo_id_example' # String | The ID of the service level objective.
 opts = {
-  force: 'force_example' # String | Delete the monitor even if it's referenced by other resources (e.g. SLO, composite monitor).
+  force: 'force_example' # String | Delete the monitor even if it's referenced by other resources (for example SLO, composite monitor).
 }

 begin